 Do you want your antique pocket watch restored as close to factory-original as possible?
 We can do that.

-Broken parts, mismatched hands, and missing screws all detract from the value and beauty of your heirloom timepiece, so when it leaves here every component will be matching and correct, a new mainspring and crystal installed, the dial whitened, and the case degreased in a chemical bath.
+Broken parts, mismatched hands, and missing screws all detract from the value and beauty of your heirloom watch, so when it leaves here:

 Do you enjoy carrying your watches?
 Routine servicing is important.

 Organic and synthetic oils start getting gummy after only a few years, so periodic attention is necessary, especially if you carry your pieces.
 Running your watch beyond the service life of the lubricants will begin grinding up the pivots.
 You wouldn't go years without changing the oil in your car's engine, so why do it to your irreplaceable family heirloom?